vocion/vocion-core/README.md

 - src/app/\[locale\]/(unauth)/webhook/billing/route.ts

 For your information, the list may not be exhaustive and you also need to add the related imports used in these files.

-#### Update Database Schema when upgrading from Free to Pro

-> :warning: We assume that you didn't make any changes in the database schema and all the current data is not important.
-If it's not the case, please contact the support to find the perfect solution for your case.

-You'll also require to remove the whole `/migration` folder and copy the new one from the premium repository.
-You also need to remove the `vocion-core.db` file to have a fresh and clean local database.

 ### Contributions